hcartiaux/hcartiaux.github.io/content/posts/2024-04-17-turing-complete-documentation.md

 This is my documentation for [my own game](https://turingcomplete.game/profile/38047) of [Turing Complete](https://turingcomplete.game/).
 Turing Complete purpose is to guide you through the implementation of a simple CPU, from the first logical gate to your assembly language definition.

-This page is mostly intended to myself as a reminder.
-This is very far from the best design and solutions, but it's the best I could do in a reasonable time :)

 <!--more-->

+{{< callout emoji="⚠️" text="This page is mainly for myself as a reminder.
+This is very far from the best design and solutions, but it's the best I could do in a reasonable time :)" >}}

 ## Schematic